zolex/vom/docs/README.md

 ## Doctrine Collections

 If you are working with symfony and create doctrine entities using the maker-bundle, all of this will be generated automatically.
 The following example is only here to show the extra `VOM\Model` and `VOM\Property` attributes you have to add.
-You don't even need to add the `@var` PhpDoc for the collection value type because VOM can determine it by looking at the doctrine entity associations.

 ```php
 use Doctrine\ORM\Mapping as ORM;